India to Twitter: Comply with IT rules or face 'unintended consequences'

-India has told Twitter Inc (TWTR.N) it has one last chance to comply with new IT rules, or face "unintended consequences" according to a copy of an official letter seen by Reuters.
+NEW DELHI (Reuters) - India has told Twitter Inc it has one last chance to comply with new IT rules, or face “unintended consequences” according to a copy of an official letter seen by Reuters.

-The new rules - which were announced in February and which became effective at the end of last month - are aimed at regulating content on social media and making firms such as Facebook (FB.O), its WhatsApp messenger and Twitter more accountable to legal requests. read more
+The new rules - which were announced in February and which became effective at the end of last month - are aimed at regulating content on social media and making firms such as Facebook, its WhatsApp messenger and Twitter more accountable to legal requests.

 They also require big social media companies to set up grievance redressal mechanisms and appoint new executives to coordinate with law enforcement.